Magick of the Coven

 When Raith returned with a lighter, she thanked him profusely and gently asked for privacy.
 There was no more stalling.
 The new moon was reaching its peak.

-She pushed her shoulders back, raised her arms, palms lifted to the Creator’s Realm, her gaze on his handsome face.
+She pushed her shoulders back, raised her arms, palms lifted to the Creator’s Realm, her gaze on Daemon’s handsome face.
 With a flick of her wrist the candlewicks spread throughout the room sparked with flame.
 The water in the cauldron boiled instantly.
 Her fingertips tingled with magick.
+The hem of her floral dress ruffled amid a gust of wind at her feet.

-The light of the candles danced over the muscles on Daemon’s naked body, highlighting the strength in his limbs and the size of his—
+The light of the candles danced over the muscles of Daemon’s naked body, highlighting the strength in his limbs and the size of his—

 She found a spot just above the bed to focus on.
 Though she’d never fed him food or drink, she’d read books to him and talked to him throughout her days.
 She’d cleaned his body every day.
 Even brushed his teeth.
 Her heart went out to him even though his organization was trying to kill every last witch in her coven—including her.